KaiStraka/galaxy-classification-cnn/README.md

 Built in Python using PyTorch and mrJordi0/galaxy-zoo-dataset available through Hugging Face.
 The model uses a convolutional neural network (CNN) with 3 convolutional layers and 2 fully connected (FC) layers.

-A custom function standardizes each image into a black and white 64x64 image, then converts all pixels into a tensor which is then used by the model.
+A custom function standardizes each image into a black and white 64x64 format, then converts all pixels into a tensor which is then used by the model.
 Model architecture follows a simple flow:

 Input image -> Prepare image -> {Conv layer -> Batch normalization -> ReLU activation -> Max pooling 2x2} *3 -> Flatten tensor -> Fully connected layer 1 -> ReLU -> Fully connected layer 2 -> Prediction.